dsliusarchyk/dsliusarchyk/README.md

 # 👋 Hi, I'm Denys Sliusarchyk (aka DenVex) 🚀

-A **seasoned professional with 15+ years of experience** in **business management and IT project execution**, including international initiatives and the successful launch of companies in **Ukraine, Kazakhstan, and Poland**.
+A seasoned professional with 15+ years of experience in business management and IT project execution, including international initiatives and the successful launch of companies in Ukraine, Kazakhstan, and Poland.
+Currently starting my professional journey in the United States.

 My expertise includes **business development, leading large teams, implementing technological solutions**, and collaborating with top **software and hardware vendors**.